Is Online Learning Right for You?

 Guidelines for Enrollment

 Online learning is not the best option for every student.
-Careful consideration by counselors, DLA’s, and administrators should occur to determine if online coursework is truly in the best interest of the student before enrolling them in an online course.
-Students should complete the Virtual I-SS Student Questionnaire and responses should be considered before placing a student in an online course.
-Students should have a reasonable opportunity for success in an online environment before placement in a course with Virtual Iredell-Statesville Schools.
+Careful consideration by parents, current teachers, counselors, DLA’s, and administrators should occur to determine if online coursework is truly in the best interest of the student before enrolling them in an online course.
+Middle and high school students should complete the Virtual I-SS Student Readiness Assessment and responses should be considered before placing a student in an online course.
+The assessment can be found here : Virtual Iredell-Statesville Schools Online Learning Readiness Assessment Students should have a reasonable opportunity for success in an online environment before placement in a course with Virtual Iredell-Statesville Schools.

 There should also be a demonstrated need for flexibility in schedules before placement in a Virtual Iredell-Statesville Schools.
 The need for flexibility could include, but is not limited to, any of the following: